DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

     1. How can configuration be modularized?
     2. Which dimensions are important for cutting off the building blocks?
     3. Can it-ops services be abstracted and integrated?
-    4. What kind of platforms can we distinguish?
+    4. What does dda-platform mean?
     5. How can we apply same modules on different platforms?
     6. How can / should Configuration Management support many instances on single server?
     7. What elements are important for handling versions?